aruballo/neighborhoodapp/README.md

 Neighborhood Application for Udacity Course.
 This application requests your location and allows you to search for interesting locations near you.
 It presents this information on a large interactive map.

 ## How to use
 Users can select a category and a subcategory from the first 2 dropdowns in the dropdown mode, and select a distance (in miles) from their current location.
 Users can also switch into "Search Bar" mode to simply search by keywords.
+A green marker will mark the users current location (or the default location if geolocation is not enabled); red markers will mark matching results.
+Clicking on the red markers will bring up a content window with the location title, the latest Yelp review and Yelp rating, as well as a link to the Yelp listing.

 ## Technologies used
 This application makes use of Google Maps.
 The Google Maps API is documented here: